California Public Sector CIO Academy 2025 Banner

 Jason Lally

-Jason Lally has more than a decade of experience in the use of civic data including data management, analysis, visualization, and engineering.
-He currently serves as the Deputy Director for Data Engineering and Services with the Office of Data and Innovation, a department of the State of California.
-He works with his team to help departments across the State adopt modern data infrastructure and Data Operations practices.
+Prior to his role as State CDO, Jason was the Deputy Director for Data Engineering and Services with ODI.
+In this role, he worked with his team to help departments across the State adopt modern data infrastructure and Data Operations practices.
 Before joining the State, he was the Chief Data Officer of the City and County of San Francisco.
 There he drove efforts to make open data and dashboards available about the County’s pandemic response.
-He also worked with his amazing team to plan and implement comprehensive, automated reporting for PPE inventory and distribution.
+He also worked with his amazing team to plan and implement comprehensive, automated reporting for Personal Protective Equipment (PPE) inventory and distribution.
 Prior to the pandemic, Jason helped operationalize the City’s data strategy under the first CDO of San Francisco, setting up processes that were copied the world over for managing an open data program.

 More